R&H Logo

 Take a Bite Out of Bad Dentistry

 Your dentist pulled the wrong tooth.
 The worst you can do in response is contact the wrong lawyer — or no lawyer at all.
 Our dental malpractice attorneys can review your case and help you decide if a lawsuit is worth pursuing.
 If it is, our team is savvy enough to get you the compensation you deserve.
 If you’re negotiating an out-of-court settlement, our lawyers can ensure you’re treated fairly.
 Bare your legal teeth.
-Call 303-688-0944 for your free case assessment.
+Call (720) 797-0125 for your case assessment.